What is a Skinny Pig?

 The Skinny Pig is a fairly new addition to the long list of Guinea pig breeds.
-When, back in the 1970’s Scientists started breeding them for
+When back in the 1970’s Scientists started breeding them for dermatological testing.

-Sources suggest a haired variety of Guinea pig was cross-bred with a hairless lab strain.
+Sources suggest a haired variety of Guinea pigs was cross-bred with a hairless lab strain.
 This resulted in a nearly hairless crossbreed.

 Skinny Pig History

-The skinny pig breed of guinea pig originated from a crossbreeding program between haired Guinea pigs and a hairless lab strain.
+The skinny pig breed of guinea pig originated from a crossbreeding program between regular-haired Guinea pigs and a hairless lab strain.

 If you are interested in breeding Guinea pigs, although not difficult, there are a few important considerations.

-symphysis, which will cause complications during birth and most likely results in a Cicerian section being required.
-Therefore this is defintely not recommended.
+symphysis, which will cause complications during birth and most likely result in a Caesarean section being required.
+Therefore this is not recommended.
 The age of the male is not overly important as long sexual maturity has been reached.